dishlive24/SamsungTVPlus-Hls-Fetcher/README.md

-# 🧑‍💻 Notice For Devlopers
+# 🧑‍💻 Notice
-Py Script Is Public
+Py script is public
-You Can Edit It As You Like.
-Do Whatever You Want, As Your Wish.
+you can edit it as you like. do whatever you want, as your wish.

 # 🎬How To Play